ebunt/treetl/README.rst

 3. Job cloning with different parent jobs than original object so jobs can be reused in different places.
 4. Support submitting a `JobRunner` as a job for nested job dependency graphs.
 5. An `as_job` as either a mix-in or decorator for creating jobs out of other classes
+6. Run from a specific point in the tree.
+Allow for parents of starting point to retrieve last loaded data instead of recomputing the whole set of dependencies.